thenocturnaldevgypsy/thenocturnaldevgypsy/README.md

 ## Ohayo 👋🏼, I'm Abby (@TheNocturnalDevGypsy since 2002)

-I'm kinda your Jill of all Trades (from geeky to creativity): Technical Project Manager, Technical Writer, and Front End Developer.
+I'm kinda your Jill of all Trades (from geeky to creativity): Technical Project Manager, Technical Writer, and Front-End Developer.
 I was also an Academic Head of School of Computer Studies & Assistant Professor, but `on-hiatus`, might explore again in the future.

 In my free time, I work on my own projects here at GitHub to refresh/update my skills as I'm targetting to be a Full Stack Developer again, Exploring AI Text to Image Prompts, Learning more about Crypto and NFTs.